How I build a tool to visualize todo lists

 3 min read

-Mar 24, 2021 10:20 PM (a year ago)
+Mar 24, 2021 10:20 PM (4 years ago)

 This the technical part of The 1 tool you'll ever need to improve your results (opens new window).
 This just my take on how I went thorugh implementing hill chart for me to use freely in my projects.